borkod/gcp-project-tooltip-extension/README.md

 - Install the `gcp-project-tooltip-extension` folder as an unpacked extension:
   - Instructions for [Google Chrome](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked)
   - Instructions for [Microsoft Edge](https://learn.microsoft.com/en-us/microsoft-edge/extensions-chromium/getting-started/extension-sideloading)

+# Usage

+Once the extension is loaded, clicking on the extension icon will toggle extension on/off.

+With the extension on, loading any page in Google Console should create a tooltip above any project ID number.

 # Issues